swilliams11/apigee-grpc-demo/servers/grpc_to_rest/README.md

 # gRPC to REST
 This server converts a gRPC payload to REST by saving the entire gRPC payload as a single JSON property in the gRPC response.
-I originally created it so that it could be called by an Apigee X External Callout policy.
-However, the External Callout policy requires that you implement a specific proto.
+I originally created it so that it could be called by an Apigee X's External Callout policy.
+However, the External Callout policy requires that you implement a specific Apigee proto, so this implementation will not work with Apigee.

-The only way this gRPC can be called from Apigee X is as a Target Endpoint.
+The only way this gRPC server can be called from Apigee X is as a Target Endpoint.

 ## Prerequistes
 1. Install [grpcurl](https://github.com/fullstorydev/grpcurl)